youngju79/MyCodingProjects/README.md

 # My-Sample-Code
-A collection of all the projects I have worked on
+A collection of all the projects I have worked on/currently working on